Elden Ring Confessor Build: Gear, Weapons, & Spells

 The Coded Sword is not a weapon you’ll find during your first 20 or so hours with the game, especially if you’re taking your time exploring the world.
 But it is an absolute powerhouse of a weapon for Faith builds specifically.
 So whenever you manage to reach the Royal Capital Leyndell, don’t forget to grab it as one of your first tasks.

 This does not inflict any physical damage but is capable of dealing Holy damage with each attack.
-So with a B in Faith scaling by default, which can then be upgraded to an A at +6, we’re looking at an incredibly powerful addition to our Elden Ring Confessor Build.
+So with a B in Faith scaling by default, which can then be upgraded to an A at +6, I’m looking at an incredibly powerful addition to my Elden Ring Confessor Build.
 If you’re considering adjusting your stats to only use this weapon, I suggest not touching Strength with a ten-foot pole.

 Blasphemous Blade